a-gavin/a-gavin.github.io/README.md

 ## Development Setup

+**NOTE:** Tailwind CSS size tags are "mobile first", meaning the size tags set for a given class tag are only active for _that size tag and larger_.
+For example, `sm:flex` enables `flex` class tag for display sizes small or larger (anything smaller will not have it enabled).

 1. Install Zola (static website generator)
    - Follow the [Zola install guide](https://www.getzola.org/documentation/getting-started/installation/)
 2. Install `npm` (via `nvm`)